 And that opportunity is your manufacturing website.

-I’ve written on this topic before, but it’s worth elaborating here.
+We’ve written on this topic before, but it’s worth elaborating here.
 There’s a lot you can do to attract skilled labor with your website (or, rather, a lot you can do to not discourage potential job applicants) – but few small manufacturers are doing these things.

 Therefore, let me outline five practical ways you can use your website to attract skilled job applicants: